awfderry/COLLAPSE/README.md

 ## References

-If you use COLLAPSE, please cite our preprint:
+If you use COLLAPSE, please cite our manuscript:

 > Derry, A., & Altman, R. B. (2022).
-COLLAPSE: A representation learning framework for identification and characterization of protein structural sites. bioRxiv.
+COLLAPSE: A representation learning framework for identification and characterization of protein structural sites.
+Protein Science 32(2). e4541. https://doi.org/10.1002/pro.4541.